Rappsilber-Laboratory/xidocs/md/xiview.md

 	1. [Alignment View](./views/alignment.html "Alignment View")
 	2. [Search Summaries](./views/searchSummaries.html "Search Summaries")

-The [Legend View](./views/legend.html "Legend View") can be considered in a category of its own, its main function is to choose and refine a colour scheme used in the rest of the Xi View interface.
+The [Legend View](./views/legend.html "Legend View") can be considered in a category of its own, its main function is to choose and refine a colour scheme used in the rest of the xiVIEW interface.

 All views also share a number of [common operations and functionalities](./views/shared.html "Shared View Operations") such as filtering and selection.